Stratus10/iac-templates/README.md

 # Infrastructure as Code Templates
 A collection of Infrastructure as Code templates for use in AWS.
+For more information see https://Stratus10.com

 |Template Name|Description|
 |-|-|